 Denver soils are typically sandy or clay-filled—and not conducive to deep root growth, Steinhauer says.
-He recommends homeowners use a rototiller to work compost, like aged manure, into the ground.
+He recommends homeowners use a rototiller to work compost, like aged manure, into the ground (giving a wide berth to those utilities you ID’d before).
 This increases the soil’s water-holding capacity and promotes root growth: “Deep roots get water below the surface,” he says, “so you don’t have to rely on sprinklers during a drought.”

 3. Choose the Right Plants

-Each flower, shrub, and tree has slightly different needs.
-If one plant needs more water than another, don’t place the two plants next to each other, says Dan Johnson, curator of native plants at Denver Botanic Gardens.
+Also consider that each flower, shrub, and tree has slightly different needs.
+If one plant requires more water than another, don’t place the two plants next to each other, says Dan Johnson, curator of native plants at Denver Botanic Gardens.
 “If you do it that way, you’re making it more resource- and time-intensive, and the plants aren’t going to be happy, either.”
 (See plant picks below.)

 Can It Get Any Easier?